UKHomeOffice/hocs/documentation/screens.md

 - [Global](#global)
 - [Case specific](#case-specific)

-Screens are stored within the `hocs-workflow` service [(link)](https://github.com/UKHomeOffice/hocs-workflow/tree/main/src/main/resources/screens).
+Screens are stored within the [`hocs-workflow` service](https://github.com/UKHomeOffice/hocs-workflow/tree/main/src/main/resources/screens).
 The name of the file is the name of the screen.

 ### Global